ajablanco/react-interview-coding-challenge/README.md

 The goal of this assessment is to determine how well you're able to ingest API data and turn it into a working web app.

 To begin, you'll want to get familiar with the [Github Users API](https://docs.github.com/en/rest/users/users#get-a-user).
-It is a free and publicly available API which allowing us to request publicly available Github user data.
-It does not require authentication.
+It is a free and publicly available API which allows users to request publicly available Github user data.
+It does not require authentication to use.

-Your objective here is to create a navigable, fully-responsive list of Github users in the browser with the visual treatment represented below:
+Your objective in this challenge is to create a navigable, fully-responsive list of Github users in the browser with the visual treatment represented below:

 ### Homepage